Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Rakshasa.md

 - "desc": "The rakshasa makes two claw attacks."
   "name": "Multiattack"
 - "desc": "Melee Weapon Attack: dice: d20+7 (+7 to hit), reach 5 ft., one target.\
-    \ Hit: 9 (dice: 2d6 + 2|avg (2d6 + 2)) slashing damage, and the target is\
+    \ Hit: dice: 2d6 + 2|avg (2d6 + 2) slashing damage, and the target is cursed\
-    \ cursed if it is a creature.
-The magical curse takes effect whenever the target\
+    \ if it is a creature.
+The magical curse takes effect whenever the target takes\
-    \ takes a short or long rest, filling the target's thoughts with horrible images\
+    \ a short or long rest, filling the target's thoughts with horrible images and\
-    \ and dreams.
-The cursed target gains no benefit from finishing a short or long\
+    \ dreams.
+The cursed target gains no benefit from finishing a short or long rest.\
-    \ rest.
-The curse lasts until it is lifted by a [[5.
+    \ The curse lasts until it is lifted by a [[5.
 Mechanics/Spells/Remove Curse.md|remove curse]]\
     \ spell or similar magic."
   "name": "Claw"
 "source":